About us

 Legal Ombudsman

-We are permitted a minimum of eight weeks to consider the complaint.
-If for any reason we are unable to resolve the problem between us within that timeframe, then you may ask the Legal Ombudsman to consider the complaint.
+The Legal Ombudsman’s guidance is that we should be able to consider a complaint within eight weeks.
+If for any reason we are unable to do so within that time, then you may ask the Legal Ombudsman to consider the complaint.

-You are free to refer any complaint about our work, fees or level of service but there are some conditions and time limits.
+You can also refer a complaint to the Legal Ombudsman if you are not satisfied with our response.
 Please be aware that any complaint to the Legal Ombudsman must usually be made within six months of you having received a final written response from us about your complaint.
 Complaints to the Legal Ombudsman must usually be made within one year of the act or omission about which you are complaining occurring; or within one year from when you should have known about or become aware that there were grounds for complaint.
 The Legal Ombudsman will not accept complaints where the act or date of awareness was before 6 October 2010.

 For further information, please contact the Legal Ombudsman on 0300 555 0333 or visit legalombudsman.org.uk.
-The Legal Ombudsman may be contacted at PO Box 6806, Wolverhampton WV1 9WJ.
+The Legal Ombudsman may be contacted at PO Box 6167, Slough SL1 0EH.

 Solicitors Regulation Authority

-If you think a solicitor might be dishonest or you have concerns about their ethics or integrity, you also have the right to notify our regulator, the Solicitors Regulation Authority (SRA).
+If you think a solicitor might be dishonest or you have concerns about their ethics or integrity, you can notify our regulator, the Solicitors Regulation Authority (SRA).
 There are no time limits for making a report but there are limits on what the SRA will consider.
 Please note that the SRA is not able to deal with issues of poor service (complaints of this nature should instead be referred to the Legal Ombudsman).
 For further information about the SRA’s role, please contact the SRA or visit: https://www.sra.org.uk/consumers/problems/report-solicitor.page#report